-Japanese American poet, Garrett Hongo, was born in Volcano, Hawai'i, on May 30, 1951.
+Garrett Hongo was born in Volcano, Hawai‘i, on May 30, 1951.
 He attended Pomona College and the University of Michigan.
 He received his MFA in English from the University of California at Irvine.

-His honors include fellowships from the Guggenheim Foundation, the National Endowment for the Arts, and the Rockefeller Foundation.
+Hongo’s honors include fellowships from the Guggenheim Foundation, the National Endowment for the Arts, and the Rockefeller Foundation.
+In 2022, he received the Aiken Taylor Award for Modern American Poetry from The Sewanee Review.